rlpritt1/github-pages-with-jekyll/_posts/2021-12-22-my-first-blog-post.md

-I like math and science
 ---
-title: "Welcome to my blog"
+title: "Your blog post title"
-date: 2021-12-22
+date: YYYY-MM-DD
 ---
+i like math and science